openscad/openscad/README.md

 ### Building for newer Linux distributions

-First, make sure that you have development tools installed.
-Then use a package manager to download the appropriate packages.
-Scripts are available for popular systems to attempt semi-automatic installation:
+Use a package manager to download development tools for your machine as well as the appropriate packages based on the list above.
+Convenience scripts are provided for some popular systems:

-Aptitude based systems (ubuntu, debian):

-    ./scripts/ubuntu-build-dependencies.sh
+Ubuntu, Debian:    ./scripts/ubuntu-build-dependencies.sh

-Zypper based systems (opensuse)

-    ./scripts/opensuse-build-dependencies.sh
+OpenSUSE:          ./scripts/opensuse-build-dependencies.sh
+Fedora, Redhat:    ./scripts/fedora-build-dependencies.sh

 Check your binary packaged library versions to make sure they meet the minimum requirements listed above.
 After that follow the Compilation instructions below.

-### Building for older Linux or without root access
+### Building for older Linux or building without root access

 First, make sure that you have compiler tools (build-essential on ubuntu).
 Then after you've cloned this git repository, run the script that sets up the